Mozu/mozu-node-sdk/README.md

 ### Modifying Context

 A full context is necessary before making calls.
 The Mozu API needs requests to have a full collection of context headers before it will respond to requests.
-You can load context initially when creating a client, but you can also modify context on an existing client using these methods:
+You can load context initially when creating a client, but you can also modify context on an existing client by simply updating the values in the `client.context` object.

+The following context values will be sent as HTTP request headers when they are present.
- - `client.setAppClaims`: Set the app-claims header.
-The SDK manages its own authentication, so you should rarely have to call this.
+ - `client.context['app-claims']`: The claims header for your associated Application.
+The SDK manages its own authentication, so you should rarely have to use this as long as you have it in your configuration.
+Required for all calls.
- - `client.setUserClaims`: Set the user-claims header.
-The SDK manages its own authentication, so you should rarely have to call this.
+ - `client.context['user-claims']: The claims header for your associated user.
+The SDK manages its own authentication, so you should rarely have to use this as long as you have it in your configuration.
+Required for many calls.
- - `client.setTenant`: Set the tenant ID.
- - `client.setSite`: Set the site ID.
+ - `client.context['tenant']`: The tenant ID, for scoping calls to a tenant.
+Required at minimum for all calls to services outside the Home Pod; `tenant` is the outermost scope.
+ - `client.context['site']`: The site ID, for scoping calls to a site.
- - `client.setMasterCatalog`: Set the master catalog ID.
+ - `client.context['master-catalog']`: The master catalog ID, for scoping calls to a master catalog.
- - `client.setCatalog`: Set the catalog ID.
+ - `client.context['catalog']`: The catalog ID, for scoping calls to a catalog..
- - `client.setDataviewMode`: Set the data view mode.
+ - `client.context['dataview-mode']`: The data view mode for a call.
 This can be either `LIVE` (default) or `PENDING`.
 A data view mode of `PENDING` will show staged changes as if they are live.

+You can also store arbitrary data on the context, and it will be passed around to the various clients you create.
+This can be useful for login information, common state, or secret keys.

 ### Navigating Sections